EwaldBorger/AdventOfCode2025/readme.md

 Although, if you would do some fancy bit flipping, you would have to create masks to mark and delete rolls... just not my thing :)

+## Day 5

+### Part 1 ⭐ 690

+Had a nice start, unit tests worked perfectly on the example input.
+Got the actual input: fail.
+Maximum array size.
+So the plan of generating all ID's in a range failed there.

+Rewrote it to have rules based on start and end, and categorize them by initial.
+This might have been a bit overboard, but worked.

 ## Runtimes

 | Puzzle | Tries me | Tries gemini | Runtime me | Runtime gemini |